FurhatRobotics/demo-skill/README.md

 2. Showcase various functionality of the Furhat robot
 3. Invite Furhat owners to use the skill as-is or customized to demo their Furhat robot to other people

+The gist of the skill is that one user is a confederate, having a dialog with Furhat while also sometimes talking to other present users.
+Furhat will be in one of three modes:

+1. Sleeping - he will listen to wakeup words or if he hears something he finds interesting
+2. Active - in dialog
+3. Passive - awake and ready to serve, but not taking any initiatives

+## Recommended way of starting

+We recommend first running the skill and starting with waking Furhat up and followed by asking Furhat what he can do.
+Once you've ran through the skill a few times, you will have a better chance of understanding the code.

 ## Running the skill

 1. Clone the repository, `git clone https://github.com/FurhatRobotics/demo-skill`